Naresh Goyal, Ajay Singh, Prashant Ruia among potential Pegasus spyware targets: Report | Business

 - India

-The potential targets of Israeli spyware Pegasus included former chairman of Jet Airways Naresh Goyal, SpiceJet managing director Ajay Singh and the Essar Group's Prashant Ruia, according to the latest list of names released by The Wire.
+The potential targets of Israeli spyware Pegasus included former chairman of Jet Airways Naresh Goyal, SpiceJet managing director Ajay Singh, Essar Group's Prashant Ruia and some top PSU officials, according to the latest list of names released by The Wire.

 The leaked list that has been analysed by media partners of the Pegasus Project consortium reporting on the issue also includes numbers belonging to Rajeshwar Singh, a senior Enforcement Directorate officer, and V K Jain, a former Indian Administrative Service officer who worked as a personal assistant to Delhi Chief Minister Arvind Kejriwal.

-In addition, the leaked records contain details of the numbers of at least one official each from the PMO and NITI Aayog, The Wire said.
+In addition, the leaked records contain details of the numbers of at least one official each from the PMO and NITI Aayog, the report said.

+The Wire also reported that a Tamil nationalist leader and several Periyarist activists were also of interest to a ''government client'' of the Israeli NSO Group, which sells Pegasus spyware.

+Naam Thamizhar Katchi's Seeman, May 17 movement's Thirumurugan Gandhi, Thanthai Periyar Dravidar Kazhagam's K. Ramakrishnan and Dravidar Kazhagam treasurer Kumaresan feature in the list of potential surveillance targets.

 Last week, an international media consortium reported that over 300 verified mobile phone numbers, including those of two ministers, over 40 journalists, three opposition leaders besides scores of business persons and activists in India, could have been targeted for hacking through the Pegasus spyware of the NSO Group.